RolandFaure/search_protein/README.md

                         Fasta file of queries --database DATABASE   Path to the folder containing database files.
   --output OUTPUT, -o OUTPUT
-                        Path to the output folder (created by embed_query.py if embedding step was run separately).
+                        Path to the output folder (created by embed_query.py if embedding step was run separately) --db-type {faiss,usearch}
-  --db-type {faiss,usearch}
-                        Database type of the database: faiss or usearch --outfmt OUTFMT       Format of the mmseqs2 output [0], default is 0 which is a tabular format with header.
+                        Database type to use: faiss or usearch (default: usearch) --outfmt OUTFMT       Format of the mmseqs2 output [0], default is 0 which is a tabular format with header.
 See mmseqs2 documentation for details.
   -m MEMORY, --memory MEMORY
                         Maximum memory available in GB (mandatory) -t NUM_THREADS, --num_threads NUM_THREADS
                         Maximum number of threads available (mandatory) --force_cpu           Force the use of CPU even if GPUs are available (for embedding step).
-  --deep-search         If enabled, extract proteins from all search results instead of only aligned centroids, then align
-                        everything with MMseqs2
   --version             show program's version number and exit
 ```